-Geography & Geographic Information Science is thrilled to welcome five new faculty members to the department this fall!
+Geography & Geographic Information Science is thrilled to welcome new faculty members to the department this fall!
 We have asked them to provide a brief self-introduction and please visit their individual profile pages linked at the bottom of this page to learn more and get in touch.

 Nikolai Alvarado, Assistant Professor